Sleep tourism: Snooze-focused luxury vacations are on the rise

 The need to sleep in order to physically and mentally recharge our batteries has been well understood by the tourism industry.
 Several hotel companies and resorts have seen an opportunity to expand their offer to include breaks specifically focused on sleep.

 To accompany their guests in their quest for sleep and rest, hotels are offering meditation, yoga, massages, hot baths with essential oils, and multiple tips for promoting good sleep.
-Some establishments add extras focused on CBD, the compound extracted from hemp reputed for de-stressing and soothing properties.
 Others provide luxury pajamas and lavender-infused cashmere sleep masks or propose sound-based therapies.

 Another important point for a successful sleep break is the bed.
 Here again, hotels are not skimping on the means, with connected beds capable of analysing — and regulating — several criteria essential to a good night’s sleep (or a good nap), such as body temperature or mattress firmness.
 Others opt for water mattresses to relieve stress on pressure points.
 Not to mention the many gadgets that now equip these sleep-focused hotel rooms, like soundproofing, aroma diffusers, etc.